ChaMinZi/Diary/README.md

-# Diary app on Android
+# Diary app in Android